ArchipelagoMW/Archipelago/worlds/aquaria/docs/setup_en.md

 - SDL2.dll
 - usersettings.xml
 - wrap_oal.dll
+- cacert.pem

-If there is conflict between file in the original game folder and the unzipped files, you should override the original files with the one of the unzipped randomizer.
+If there is a conflict between file in the original game folder and the unzipped files, you should override the original files with the one of the unzipped randomizer.

 Finally, to launch the randomizer, you must use the command line interface (you can open the command line interface